-NEXT for AUTISM FELLOWS is a national scholarship program for students and professionals interested in working with autistic and neurodivergent adults.
+NEXT for AUTISM FELLOWS is a national scholarship program for students and professionals interested in working with neurodivergent adults.

 Help pave the way for a positive future.
 There are more than 5.4 million autistic adults in the U.S. Right now, there are more autistic adults who need services than there are qualified DSPs to support them.
 In fact, more than 482,000 adults with autism and intellectual disabilities are waitlisted for services that they need and deserve.
 As the need for DSPs and neurodivergent professionals continues to increase, it’s anticipated that there will be seven million vacant DSP job openings by 2029.
 Now is the time to help pave the way for a positive future—for work as a DSP and to ensure meaningful support and mentorship for an autistic adult.

 WHO SHOULD APPLY

 - Rising freshman or sophomore undergraduate students in a 2- or 4-year public college program, looking for financial support

 - Current health and human service professionals going back to earn a degree at a 2- or 4-year public college program, looking for financial support